Close

 24/7 800-395-5951 texas dwi attorney

-A third offense of drunk driving may lead to a state prison sentence
+A third offense of drunk driving in Montgomery County may lead to a state prison sentence

 Texas takes DWI very seriously.
-If you are charged with a third offense of DWI, you will be facing a felony charge, which carries the possibility of a state penitentiary sentence of 2 to 10 years.
-You also may be fined up to $10,000 and lose your driver's license for up to two years.
+If you are charged with a third DWI offense in Conroe or Montgomery County, you will be facing a felony charge, which carries the possibility of a state penitentiary sentence of 2 to 10 years.
+You also may be fined up to $10,000 and face license suspension for up to two years.

 With three or more DUI convictions, an individual also may be ordered to use an ignition interlock device, also known as a deep lung air device.
 This device requires a breath sample before it will allow your car to start.